For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What are the deliverables?

-There will be 2 deliverables: One graphic deliverable and one written deliverable.
-Each team will have 10 minutes to present followed by a short Q&A from the judges.
+There are two deliverables: One graphic deliverable and one written deliverable.
+Each team has 5-7 minutes to present followed by a short Q&A from the judges.

 How many times are you able to meet with your team's mentor?